Pros and cons of traffic calming humps

 Get to know the disadvantages of speed humps!

-As effective as they are in enforcing road safety, speed humps still received criticism in some areas.
-Now, while these cons are usually tied to the traditional concrete speed hump, the concerns are still valid.
+As effective as they enforce road safety, speed humps still receive criticism in some areas.
+While these cons are usually tied to the traditional concrete speed hump, the concerns remain valid.
 They are the following:

 Installation and maintenance are expensive

-Traditional concrete speed humps are difficult to install and they take damages throughout the year.
+Traditional concrete speed humps are difficult to install and take damage throughout the year.
 Both these factors add up to high costs.
-In contrast, rubber and steel speed humps can just be bolted to the ground and are easily removable.
+In contrast, rubber and steel speed humps can be bolted to the ground and easily removable.

 Fuel efficiency is reduced

-This applies to all traffic calming techniques as slowing down and then speeding up increases fuel consumption.
-Also, the average motorist will use more fuel because of the increase in traffic which is caused by the slower traffic conditions.
+This applies to all traffic calming techniques, as slowing down and speeding up increases fuel consumption.
+Also, the average motorist will use more fuel because of the increase in traffic caused by the slower traffic conditions.

 Removal is expensive

-Traditional concrete speed humps are permanent and so their removal is difficult and expensive, which is a disadvantage.
-Alternatively, rubber and steel speed humps are temporary so they can be removed and placed elsewhere with ease.
+Traditional concrete speed humps are permanent, so their removal is difficult and expensive, which is a disadvantage.
+Alternatively, rubber and steel speed humps are temporary, so they can be easily removed and placed elsewhere.